The Social Aspect of Deafness: School Years

 Dr. Foster was the keynote speaker at the Seventh World Congress of the Deaf in Washington, DC, July 31st, 1975.
 This speech focuses on challenges faced by those who educate the Deaf: inadequate facilities, trained personnel, finance, communication and most importantly, Spiritual and moral training.

-It is a pleasure to participate in the Fifth World Congress of the Deaf.
+It is a pleasure to participate in the Seventh World Congress of the Deaf.
 What great strides the World Federation of the Deaf has made since its Third World Congress which I attended at Wiesdbaden, Germany in 1951 Moreover, I am grateful to the conference planners for inviting me to present the keynote address on “The Social Aspects of Deafness-School Years;” yet, as a first tire keynote speaker, I feel inadequate for the task.
-The them-, “Full Citizenship for ALL Deaf People,” is very timely and is an idea which we have carried to a far corner of the earth.
+The theme, “Full Citizenship for ALL Deaf People,” is very timely and is an idea which we have carried to a far corner of the earth.

 By “far corner,” I mean West Africa.
 Though American by birth and formal training, nearly all 18 years of my professional experience has been in Africa putting into practice the principles of “full citizenship for all deaf people.”
 As missionaries., my wife and I have had the privilege of pioneering educational and Christian work among the deaf in Ghana, Nigeria, indirectly in Liberia and recently in French-speaking Ivory Coast.
 Furthermore, we have tried to inculcate the same idea in deaf protégés from Uganda, Zaire, Kenya and Cameroon as well as from our host countries.
 So, my topic will-generally reflect the deaf of Africa; though I hope the thoughts can be useful elsewhere, particularly in other developing areas.